JFRuel/RepData_PeerAssessment1/PA1_template.md

 #### Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+The strategy that I have used is to replace the missing values (NAs) with the average accross all days for that interval.
+For example, interval "5" that has an "NA" will recieve the average of all the other interval "5".

 #### Create a new dataset that is equal to the original dataset but with the missing data filled in.